Back to Docs

 | q | string | Yes | Search query (city name prefix).
 Minimum 2 characters. |

 | limit | integer | No | Maximum results to return.
-Default: 10, Maximum: 50. |
+Default: 10, Maximum: 50.
+Note: For search queries shorter than 4 characters, the limit is automatically capped at 5 for performance. |

-| country | string | No | Filter by ISO 3166-1 alpha-2 country code (e.g., 'US', 'FR', 'GB'). |
+| country | string | No | Optional ISO 3166-1 alpha-2 country filter for narrowing ambiguous global matches.
+Not required for Indian cities, localities, or suburbs. |

 Code Examples